emmanuelfwerr/DataScience/IdentifyCustomerSegmentsProject/README.md

 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html), in this project we use [Anaconda](http://continuum.io/downloads).
+We will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html), in this project we use [Anaconda](http://continuum.io/downloads).

 ### Index